shashwatvegeta/Dream11/README.md

 This project is a team-building application that allows users to create, compare, and understand team compositions using Generative AI.
 The app provides an intuitive UI to explore player stats, team-building strategies, and interactive comparisons.

+--> I have tried to build similar ui as D11 when we long press on a player all his stats dispalys in a graphical format...couldn't implement it due to time constraints

+--> Besides every player there should be a question mark sign which compares him with other players in the category and tells why he is tha best

+--> Tried to implement video using gen AI but it requires paid version of the AI and the other AIs were not that impressive....

 ## Features

 - **Long Press on Player for Stats**: Long pressing on a player's name (e.g., "H Classen") will open a modal with their recent stats.